 New siding installation is a significant and long-term investment in your home, with up to 80% of the project’s cost recouped in increased market value.
 While preserving the architectural integrity of the home, it can also reduce energy consumption, muffle outside noise, and, in some states, secure unique tax benefits.
 Furthermore, there are siding options that offer resistance to weather hazards such as wind and fire.
 This can reduce the cost of homeowners insurance depending on where you live.

 If you are a “green” advocate, vinyl, composite, and cedar are all sustainable residential siding options.
 Today’s versions of these products contain at least 50-60% recycled products.

 SIDING CONTRACTORS AT YOUR SERVICE

-As the premier siding contractors in the region, Volpe Enterprises can help you install replacement siding and give you expert advice on what’s best for your home.
+As the premier siding contractors in Bucks, Chester, and Montgomery County, Volpe Enterprises can help you install replacement siding and give you expert advice on what’s best for your home.
 For more information and a free quote for your siding project, give us a call.
 One of our knowledgeable experts will be happy to tell you more about the services that we provide.